instagibbs/bolts/XX-eltoo-onchain.md

 transaction, there is no need to spend funds to recover those funds.
 Otherwise, if it economically makes sense, the node wants the latest state to be confirmed.

-# Unilateral Close Handling: Latest Update and Settlement Transaction
+# Unilateral Close Handling: Latest Update Transaction

 In the other eltoo channel case, we see the latest channel state be confirmed on the blockchain, and must ensure that the settlement transaction